 What does he think it was about Dabbous that resonated with London’s food lovers?
 “Before we opened, there were places that were either buzzy, cool and fun – but the food would be over-expensive and underwhelming; or it would be very posh and smart, where the food was great but you wouldn’t necessarily have a fun night.
 But there’s no reason why you can’t combine the best bits of both – it felt obvious, not just to me, but also to chefs, front of house and people in the industry of a similar age,” he says.
 “I think we were the right thing at the right time.”

-Earlier this year, it was the right time to close Dabbous.
+In 2017 it felt like the right time to close Dabbous.
 “Because we set up on a shoestring, we were always a bit under-resourced for the job in hand.
 I didn’t think we’d be as busy as we were.
 It was always a stretch keeping the quality I wanted with the space, the kitchen and the covers.”
 Ollie and his team searched for a larger site for a couple of years before taking the decision to close.
 “Because we were a new, small, independent company, we would be outbid by other sites.
 It was frustrating.”
 Soon, he had secured another site and taken on Henrietta – and decided that for the sake of quality, it was best to scale down.
 “Rather than run around and never fully be satisfied with each, we decided to close Dabbous and move the team across, so it would be manageable to a standard I want.”
 He says that he doesn’t want to spread his focus too thin.
 “For me, two or three restaurants are enough.
 For the level of control that I like, I’d feel like I would be diluting it otherwise.”

 Ollie is relishing running a kitchen with a more relaxed approach to cooking.
 “I think a change of scenery is really healthy – and it’s nice having a bit of respite.
 I was absolutely knackered after we shut Dabbous.
 I feel healthier than I have for about six years!”
 He is clear that diners should see his work at Dabbous and Henrietta as entirely separate.
 “Henrietta is not trying to be a derivation of Dabbous, so I hope people don’t compare them.
 I really enjoy that diversity – it doesn’t always have to be fine dining.
 This place has gone really well and I’m really enjoying it.
 It’s a cliché, but it doesn’t feel like work.”